Text Box: VINTAGE MINIATURE BINOCULARS

 1934/1935 Barr and Stroud C.F.31 7x49 Scottish Manufactured Civilian Binoculars

 My Barr and Stroud C.F.31 7x49 binoculars with serial number 10,575, according to the University of Glasgow Barr & Stroud archives, were produced in either 1934 or 1935, around two years after the start of Barr and Stroud binoculars production.
 These binoculars are marked as distributed in the UK by the firearms and sporting goods manufacturer Cogswell & Harrison Ltd. in London, and that company has origins that date to 1770, and it still exists today).
-These binoculars were probably sold at retail through Cogswell & Harrison’s network of UK retail gun dealers.
+These binoculars were probably sold at retail through Cogswell & Harrison’s large network of UK retail gun and sporting goods dealers.

 1947-1951 Barr and Stroud 7x24 CF29 Scottish Manufactured Civilian Binoculars